BobDotCom/mclauncher/README.rst

 Note
 ----
 This package can be installed under both "mclauncher" and "pymclauncher".
-The former is the default, but the latter has some extra releases that were not released to the main package name (mclauncher) due to a mistake.
+The former is the default.

 DISCLAIMER
 ----------